sxlzptprjkt/services/testnet/goa/harkonnen/installation.md

 ### (automatic)
 The auto installation include snapshots or statesync any provider.

-You can setup your planq validator in few minutes by using automated script below.
+You can setup your harkonnen validator in few minutes by using automated script below.
 It will prompt you to input your validator node name!

 {% hint style='danger' %}
 For auto installation requirements Ubuntu 20.04/22.04 LTS and root access.
 The rest of the **RHEL family** doesn't support it